aws/aws-sdk-js-v3/CONTRIBUTING.md

 The package name query is used to find the package within clients, lib, or packages, and the npm script query is used to find a command to execute from within `package.json` `scripts`.

 In both queries, you can use space-separated substrings.
 They must occur in the matching package or command in linear order.
 Priority is given to whole-word matches, initial word matches, and shorter strings.
-If your instructions are ambiguous the first priority match will be executed.
+If your instructions are ambiguous, the first priority match will be executed.
 Use the dry-run or confirm options to check your command before execution.

 Additional options:
 --dry (dry run), --c (confirm before execution), --help